decko/work-somewhere-rq/README.md

 Then, a sequence of functions runs to obtain, validate, transform, persist and propagate information to a queue, where a new trigger is fired and the process goes on.

-So, if you want to build a service you need to subclass ServiceAbstractClass and explicity create all methods needed to make it run.
+So, if you want to build a service you need to subclass ServiceAbstractClass and explicitly create all methods needed to make it run.
 Set a trigger attribute and a queue one.
 The queue is where the result or anything you want goes after the process is done.